gaofengchun/OpenVINOIoTPeopleCounter/README.md

   --showInferenceStats or -t (Boolean) Show the probability of the inference, the ID of the person, default True
 ```
 ### Models used
 The first both models were converted with the model optimizer and they're in the Model's folders of the project.
-It was converted to FP16 and the instructions to convert are inside the Model/Tensorflow folder.
-The link for the converted models is the following: [Conveted models](https://unidebhu-my.sharepoint.com/:f:/g/personal/josejacomeb_mailbox_unideb_hu/Ens6826llXNDrvwOMZjc6sIBtC0uYiGd0PPjW15ifGGMxQ?e=yc1Ht0)
+It was converted to FP16 and the instructions to convert are inside the Model/TensorFlow folder.
+The link for the converted models is the following: [Converted models](https://unidebhu-my.sharepoint.com/:f:/g/personal/josejacomeb_mailbox_unideb_hu/Ens6826llXNDrvwOMZjc6sIBtC0uYiGd0PPjW15ifGGMxQ?e=yc1Ht0)

+The instruction to convert it to IR are located inside the [**Model/TensorFlow**](Model/TensorFlow) and [**Model/Caffe**](Model/Caffe) respectively.

 - [Tensorflow ssd_inception_v2_coco_2018_01_28](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)